onzfonz/comp227/src/content/3/en/part3b.md

 - a different website.

 When the browser sees reference(s) to a URL in the source HTML, *it issues a request*.
-If the request is issued using the URL that the source HTML was fetched from, then the browser processes the response without any issues. 😎
+If the request is issued *using the URL that the source HTML was fetched from*, then the browser processes the response without any issues. 😎

-However, *if the resource is fetched **using a URL that doesn't share the same origin(scheme, host, port)** as the source HTML*, the browser will have to check the `Access-Control-Allow-origin` response header. 😔
+However, *if the resource is fetched **using a URL that doesn't share the same origin(scheme, host, port)** as the source HTML*, the browser will have to ***check the `Access-Control-Allow-origin` response header***. 😔

 If it contains a `*` or the URL of the source HTML, the browser will process the response. 😎

-Otherwise the browser will refuse to process it and throw an error. 😭
+Otherwise, the browser will refuse to process it and throw an error. 😭

 The **same-origin policy** is a security mechanism implemented by browsers to prevent session hijacking among other security vulnerabilities.

-To enable legitimate cross-origin requests (requests to URLs that don't share the same origin), W3C came up with a mechanism called <strong>CORS</strong>(Cross-Origin Resource Sharing).
+To enable legitimate cross-origin requests (requests to URLs that don't share the same origin), W3C came up with a mechanism called **CORS** (Cross-origin Resource Sharing).
 According to [Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing):

 > *Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources (e.g. fonts)